 How do you explain coding to a child?

-There’s a lot you can do as a parent to introduce your child to coding and get them started learning the basics even if you don’t have professional experience as a programmer.
-Below are some simple tips.
+There’s a lot that parents can do to introduce children to coding.
+Even if you don’t have professional experience as a programmer you can get them to learn the basics.
+Below are simple tips for explaining programming to your kid.
 You can go even further depending on your particular skill level with coding.

 Tip 1 – Introduce Coding Concepts to Kids

 Introduce your child to the concept of coding.
 Some kids might already be familiar with coding and know a little about what it means.
-Others might have no idea what it involves, or they might think it’s something that’s too complicated for them to understand.
-Talking to kids about how coding is just a set of instructions for a computer can help make it something that’s understandable to them.
+Others may have no idea what coding is or that it’s too complicated for them to understand.
+Talking to children about how code is just a set of instructions for a computer can help make it something that’s understandable to them.
 Make sure to emphasize that kids just like them are learning to code too.

 Tip 2 – Explain How Coding Connects to the Real World

 Connect coding to things that interest your kids.
-Some kids will jump at the opportunity to learn how to make a computer do what they want it to do, but some kids will need help connecting code to their daily lives.
+Some kids will jump at the opportunity to learn how to make a computer do what they want it to do, but other children will need help connecting code to their daily lives.

 The possibilities are endless for what kids can do with their coding skills once they learn the fundamentals.